axelerant/engg-handbook/content/docs/productivity/effective-context-switching.md

 ---
 title: Effective Context Switching
 weight: 6
-description: Maintaining a flow state is not something that happens naturally unless you guard it and take steps to make sure you spend as much as possible time in flow state.
+description: Maintaining a flow state is not something that happens naturally unless you guard it and take steps to make sure you spend as much as possible time in a flow state.
 ---

 # Effective Context Switching